cover

 ssh root@192.168.1.1

-next time just use ssh root@192.168.1.1
+Next time I can simply use ssh root@192.168.1.1

 How to tell: DSA vs Swconfig